f-rams/Magnifier/README.md

 ## Endpoints

-Abstract API endpoints (GET only) used for this application:
+The application returns a custom response based on the following Abstract API endpoints (GET only):

 ### Email: